keras-team/keras-io/examples/nlp/md/neural_machine_translation_with_keras_hub.md

 We first need an embedding layer, i.e., a vector for every token in our input sequence.
 This embedding layer can be initialised randomly.
 We also need a positional embedding layer which encodes the word order in the sequence.
 The convention is to add these two embeddings.
-KerasNLP has a `keras_nlp.layers.TokenAndPositionEmbedding ` layer which does all of the above steps for us.
+KerasHub has a `keras_hub.layers.TokenAndPositionEmbedding ` layer which does all of the above steps for us.

-Our sequence-to-sequence Transformer consists of a `keras_nlp.layers.TransformerEncoder` layer and a `keras_nlp.layers.TransformerDecoder` layer chained together.
+Our sequence-to-sequence Transformer consists of a `keras_hub.layers.TransformerEncoder` layer and a `keras_hub.layers.TransformerDecoder` layer chained together.

-The source sequence will be passed to `keras_nlp.layers.TransformerEncoder`, which will produce a new representation of it.
-This new representation will then be passed to the `keras_nlp.layers.TransformerDecoder`, together with the target sequence so far (target words 0 to N).
-The `keras_nlp.layers.TransformerDecoder` will then seek to predict the next words in the target sequence (N+1 and beyond).
+The source sequence will be passed to `keras_hub.layers.TransformerEncoder`, which will produce a new representation of it.
+This new representation will then be passed to the `keras_hub.layers.TransformerDecoder`, together with the target sequence so far (target words 0 to N).
+The `keras_hub.layers.TransformerDecoder` will then seek to predict the next words in the target sequence (N+1 and beyond).

 A key detail that makes this possible is causal masking.
-The `keras_nlp.layers.TransformerDecoder` sees the entire sequence at once, and thus we must make sure that it only uses information from target tokens 0 to N when predicting token N+1 (otherwise, it could use information from the future, which would result in a model that cannot be used at inference time).
-Causal masking is enabled by default in `keras_nlp.layers.TransformerDecoder`.
+The `keras_hub.layers.TransformerDecoder` sees the entire sequence at once, and thus we must make sure that it only uses information from target tokens 0 to N when predicting token N+1 (otherwise, it could use information from the future, which would result in a model that cannot be used at inference time).
+Causal masking is enabled by default in `keras_hub.layers.TransformerDecoder`.

 We also need to mask the padding tokens (`"[PAD]"`).
-For this, we can set the `mask_zero` argument of the `keras_nlp.layers.TokenAndPositionEmbedding` layer to True.
+For this, we can set the `mask_zero` argument of the `keras_hub.layers.TokenAndPositionEmbedding` layer to True.
 This will then be propagated to all subsequent layers.